Written by: Filip Gromovic Reviewed by: Nashon Khamala

 *Cage withdrawal requires physically visiting the land-based casino tied to the online operator’s license.
 Hollywood Casino PA, Rivers Philadelphia, Valley Forge, and Parx all accept online withdrawal requests that pay out in cash at the cage the same day, subject to identity verification.
 This is the fastest withdrawal method available and useful for players who prefer cash over digital rails.

 Pennsylvania levies a 3.07% flat personal income tax on all gambling winnings, regardless of size.
-There is no minimum threshold — a $50 profit on a slot session is technically reportable.
-The Pennsylvania Department of Revenue taxes residents on winnings from every source worldwide, and non-residents on winnings from PA-based operators.
+There is no minimum threshold — a $50 profit on an slot session is technically reportable.
+The Pennsylvania Department of Revenue taxes residents on winnings from every source worldwide, and non-residents on winnings from Pennsylvania casinos online.
 Residents report gambling income on Schedule T of the PA-40 return.

 Federal tax on gambling winnings is integrated into your regular income tax bracket; the marginal rate depends on total household income.
 The operator is required to issue Form W-2G, reporting the win to you and the IRS, when winnings cross specific thresholds: $1,200 or more from a single slot machine or bingo game, $1,500 or more (reduced by the wager) from keno, $5,000 or more (reduced by the buy-in) from a poker tournament, or 300x your wager on any other game.
 Below these thresholds, you’re still legally required to report the income — there’s just no automatic paperwork.